 UCalgary Research Excellence Chairs

-UCalgary is excited to announce a new internal chairs program, designed to recognize our scholars with highly distinguished accomplishments and research leadership, and who display exceptional promise in their research and creative work.
-The UCalgary Research Excellence program will build capacity and provide leadership for strategic and transdisciplinary research initiatives.
+UCalgary is excited to launch Round 2 of our prestigious internal chairs program, designed to recognize our scholars with highly distinguished accomplishments and research leadership, and who display exceptional promise in their research and creative work.
+The UCalgary Research Excellence program builds capacity and provides leadership for strategic and transdisciplinary research initiatives.

 The UCalgary Research Excellence Chairs share many of the features of the federal Canada Research Chairs program.
 Faculty members who hold internal or external named awards, such as endowed chairs and professorships, Canada Research Chairs, or major salary awards from external agencies are not eligible to be nominated for a UCalgary Research Excellence Chair.
 A faculty member who holds a UCalgary Research Excellence Chair must relinquish it if they receive such an award.